babarrett/qmk_firmware/keyboards/butterstick/keymaps/tomas/README.md

 ### Chords

 Once again, *everything* on this keymap is a chord.
 Even sending `KC_Q` is done by pressing a single key chord.
 Chord gets activated after all it's keys get pressed.
-Only the longest chord gets activated (after each key gets pressed, a timer is updated and the engine wait to see if more keys will be pressed in case a longer chord should be activated).
-The order in which the keys get pressed *does not matter*.
-An active chord gets deactivated if any of it's keys gets depressed.
+Only the longest chord gets activated.
+The order of the pressed keys *does not matter*, only the fact they have been pressed within the same time frame.
+An active chord gets deactivated if *any* of it's keys gets depressed.
 To activate the same single chord again, *all* it's keys have to be depressed and pressed again.
-With a few exceptions chords are independent of each other, while some chords are currently active and some not, others can be activated or deactivated without affecting each other's state.
+With a few exceptions chords are independent of each other.
+No matter if some chords are currently active and some not, others can be activated or deactivated without affecting each other's state.

 ### Tap-Dance

-All chords are implemented in the same manner.
+To make it even stranger, all chords are tap-dance chords.
 They are relatively simple state machines that execute a specific function every time they change state.
-For simplicity and optimization purposes, there are a few prewritten functions that implement common features like 'send a single key' or 'lock'.
+For simplicity and optimization purposes, there are a few prewritten functions that implement common features like "send a single key" or "lock".
 Any number of chords can be "in dance" at any given moment without affecting each other's state.
 Custom dances can be easily added.

 ### Pseudolayers

 Only one QMK layer is used.
-Following the default keymap's example, the chording engine is using pseudolayers.
-The main difference to QMK's layers is that only one pseudolayer can be active at each time.
+Following the butterstick's default keymap's example, the chording engine is using pseudolayers.
+The main difference to QMK's layers is that only one pseudolayer can be active at each time (no `KC_TRANS`).
 Chords can be activated only if they are on the currently active pseudolayer.
-Chords that are currently active do not get deactivated if the pseudolayer changes.
+Chords that are currently active do not get deactivated if the pseudolayer changes and will deactivate if any of their keys gets depressed even no matter the current pseudolayer.
 Locked chords (see below) and chords on the `ALWAYS_ON` pseudolayer can be activated anytime.

 ### Lock

-Similarly to QMK's lock, the next chord activated after the Lock chord will not deactivated on release but on the next activation.
+Similarly to QMK's lock, the next chord activated after the Lock chord will not deactivate on release of any of its keys, it will deactivate when all its keys get pressed again.
 Any number of chords can be locked at the same time.
 To make sure a locked chord can be unlocked, it can activate no matter the current pseudolayer.
+A chord can be locked mid dance.

 ### One shots

 Chords that send keycodes and chords that turn on pseudolayers can be one shots.
-If tapped, they will lock (stay active) until the *next keycode gets sent*.
+If tapped, they will lock (stay active) until the next keycode gets sent, *not necessarily when the next chord gets activated*.
 If held, they will deactivate on release *even if no keycode got sent*.

 ### Tap-Hold

-Either sends a defined keycode on tap, temporarily switches pseudolayer on hold *or* sends two different keycodes on tap and hold.
+Also called key-layer dance and key-key dance.
+Either sends a defined keycode on tap and temporarily switches pseudolayer on hold *or* sends two different keycodes on tap and hold.

 ### Command mode

-Works the similarly as default keymap's.
+Works similar to the default keymap's.
 After getting activated for the first time, the keyboard switches to command mode.
-All keycodes that would get registered get buffered instead.
-After activating the Command mode chord for the second time, all buffered keycodes get released at the same time allowing for key combination that would be hard or impossible to register.
+All *keycodes* that would get registered get buffered instead.
+After activating the Command mode chord for the second time, all buffered keycodes get released at the same time allowing for key combination that would be hard or impossible to press.
 The Command mode only affects keycodes.
 It is therefore possible to change pseudolayers or activate / deactivate other chords while in Command mode.
-While multiple Command mode chords can be defined, they would not be independent of each other.
+While multiple Command mode chords can be defined, they would not be independent.
+The keyboard either is or is not in command mode and there is only one buffer.

 ### Leader key

-Just like pure QMK's Leader key, this allows you to add functions that execute if the Leader key gets pressed and then in a short time a specific sequence of keycodes gets registered, for example `:wq` can send `Ctrl+S` and `Ctrl+W` in a quick succession.
+Just like pure QMK's Leader key, this allows you to add functions that get executed if the Leader key and a specific sequence of keycodes gets registered in a predefined order in a short timeframe.
+For example `:wq` can send `Ctrl+S` and `Ctrl+W` in a quick succession.
 While multiple Leader keys can be defined, they all would access the same list of sequences.

 ### Dynamic macro